Sandy beaches, beautiful architecture, lively atmosphere and delicious food are some of the best things that Malaga has to offer.

 - By coach.
 Get the M-231 Málaga – Pizarra – Álora coach from Malaga bus station to take you to Álora.
 Once you’re in Álora you’ll have to take the M-340 bus to Caminito del Rey.

-I don’t always book guided tours, however, it’s completely worth booking a guided tour for places like this, as you get the most of the day and learn a lot about the place.
+I don’t always book guided tours, however, it’s completely worth booking a guided tour for places like this, as you get the most out of the day and learn a lot about the place.

 Once the production was over, Sony offered the village council to repaint the buildings in white, however, most locals voted to keep the buildings blue and since then, this village welcomes more and more tourists every year.